MatthewsMike/TrailTracker/README.md

 ##Next
 1. Allow severity rating of any "Maintenance" category point.
 (This would be favorite rating for Feature).
 Implement when tacking Vue?
+1. Add Unit Tests to Tasks
+1. Add Unit Tests to Schedules

 ##Future